Kylyssa Shay was homeless for over a year in her youth; it lead her to become a homelessness activist. She thinks, feels, and has opinions.

 For many people, the first thing that comes to mind when they think of people living on the street is panhandling.
 The only faces of homelessness most average citizens see are those of the ragged folks who beg for change on downtown streets.

 Only a very small percentage of homeless people beg.
-For instance, on any given day in downtown Chicago you can find about fifteen to thirty people begging for change on the sidewalks.
+For instance, on any given day in downtown Chicago, you can find about 15–30 people begging for change on the sidewalks.
 However, Chicago has somewhere between 6,000 and 12,000 homeless residents, the vast majority of whom never beg.
 The beggars and panhandlers people have come to see as the face of homelessness make up probably less than one percent of all homeless people.

 The people who beg are often those with mental illnesses or addiction issues, people who may not even be aware that other choices exist.
 I think many people are deeply disturbed by panhandlers because it's hard to pretend they don't exist.